 Dan Luscher, who joined the board in December 2012, is a passionate believer in TransForm’s work to promote vibrant and healthful communities through smart transportation and land use decisions.
 He is a finance and operations executive with 20 years of experience helping small, purpose-driven organizations grow in scope, impact, and geographic reach.
 Dan is currently Chief Operating Officer of Water.org, a growing international NGO dedicated to using market-based solutions to accelerate access to safe water and sanitation worldwide.
 Previously, Dan was CFO of BSR (Business for Social Responsibility), where he built and led BSR's global shared services functions.
 Earlier in his career, Dan worked as an environmental consultant on transportation, land use, and air quality issues; clients included the U.S. EPA, the Sacramento and South Coast Air Quality Management Districts, and the California Air Resources Board.
 Dan has a B.S. in Civil Engineering from Stanford University and a Master in Public Policy degree from the Harvard Kennedy School, where his master’s thesis evaluated transit-oriented development in the Bay Area.
 Dan, who lives in San Francisco with his wife and three kids, is a trail runner who can occasionally be found in local music clubs playing drums with his rock band.

-Since 2003, Deborah has served on the faculty at the Center for Whole Communities, facilitating residential retreats and trainings that focus on encouraging leaders in their aspiration to work more holistically within their communities.
+Deborah is the Senior Director, Marin County with the Youth Leadership Institute (YLI), an innovative leader in the field of youth development for over 20 years, working in many capacities—from advocating for national policy change, to organizing on a community level.
+Since 2003, she has served on the faculty at the Center for Whole Communities, facilitating residential retreats and trainings that focus on encouraging leaders in their aspiration to work more holistically within their communities.
 These retreats initiate values-based inquiries that help social and environmental change agents better understand and communicate the values that hold them together and, later, inform better strategies and tactics to work collaboratively and see their potential in a new light.
-Through her prior leadership positions at Social Venture Network, Conservation Corps North Bay, The Nature Conservancy, and Trust for Public Land, Deborah has devoted her non-profit career to working for organizations that align directly with her personal values: environmental protection, social equity, public policy and education, environmental justice and youth development.
-Born and raised in San Francisco, Deborah currently resides in Novato, California.
-Along with her husband and two daughters, she enjoys making music, camping, traveling, cooking and exploring the outdoors with their two dogs.
+Through prior leadership positions with Social Venture Network, Conservation Corps North Bay, The Nature Conservancy, and Trust for Public Land, Deborah has devoted her non-profit career to working for organizations that align directly with her personal values: youth leadership, social equity, public policy and education and environmental justice.
+A native of the Bay Area, Deborah currently resides in Novato, California with her husband and two daughters.
+They enjoy making music, camping, traveling, cooking and exploring the outdoors with their two dogs.